tundish/blathnaid/blathnaid/book/chapters.rst

 Suspicion
 ---------

-No one really knew what went on the Temple, but the less they knew, the more they could guess.
+No one really knew what went on in the Temple, but the less they knew, the more they could guess.

 Action
 ------